d12frosted/elpa-mirror/stable-melpa/emacsql-mysql-readme.txt

-This backend uses the standard "mysql" command line program.
+This package provides an EmacSQL back-end for MySQL, which uses the standard `msql' command line program.